sea-shunned/pymock/README.md

 For the original Delta-MOCK in high performance C++, please see Mario Garza-Fabre's code [here](https://github.com/garzafabre/Delta-MOCK).
 This repo is intended for easy development, extensions, and, simple application of Delta-MOCK.

-If you are having issues using this code, please don't hesitate to contact the repo owner (cameron.shand (at) manchester.ac.uk).
+If you are having issues using this code, please [raise an issue](https://github.com/sea-shunned/PyMOCK/issues/new).

 ## Requirements
 The key requirements are: